Yes, you read that right- the long overdue recap of our honeymoon is FINALLY HERE!

-We loved this Airbnb because it was perfectly located, very stylish and had a private yard with hot tub!
+We loved this Airbnb because it was perfectly located, very stylish, and had a private yard with a hot tub!

 We arrived in Chiang Mai and hit the ground running!
-I was particularly excited about this half of our trip, because in my initial Thailand research, I fell in love with this city.
-When deciding which large city in Thailand to spend time, we choose Chiang Mai over Bangkok or Phuket.
+I was particularly excited about this half of our trip because, in my initial Thailand research, I fell in love with this city.
+When deciding which large city in Thailand to spend time in, we chose Chiang Mai over Bangkok or Phuket.
 We were drawn to the more laidback pace of the city in comparison to the others.
 Although we are drinkers and like to knock back a few pretty often, we weren’t looking to party much.
 We didn’t want to risk wasting any time hungover.

 Some other amazing Old City adventures include…